 The flagship Two-Year MBA program consists of 20 courses (67 credits, 61 billable credits) and can be completed in six quarters of full-time study.
 Nine core courses are required in the underlying disciplines of Economics, Accounting, Finance, Marketing, Operations Management, Organization and Strategy, and Information Systems for Management.
 In addition, a two-course sequence teaches students to frame, analyze, and communicate solutions to unstructured business problems.
 A course in business communications is also required of all full-time students.

 Other program options for busy working professionals include an Accelerated Professional MBA (PMBA and Executive MBA programs in Rochester and Bern, Switzerland.

 In addition, Simon offers the MD/MBA in conjunction with the University of Rochester’s School of Medicine and Dentistry, as well as the Technical Entrepreneurship and Management (TEAM) program with the University’s Hajim School of Engineering and Center for Entrepreneurship.

 Simon also offers full- and part-time MS programs in specialized areas of study including Finance, Accountancy, Management and Health Care Management, as well as a Master of Business Administration with concentrations in Marketing and Medical Management.
 Simon’s Full-Time MS programs generally require only one year of dedicated study, allowing students to finish their degrees and return to the workplace at a faster pace.

 Part-Time Programs in New York City

 Simon also offers part-time MS options aimed at working professionals in New York City.
-The School has part-time MS in Finance, MS in Management, and MS in Health Care Management programs at a convenient Manhattan location.
+The School has part-time MS in Finance and MS in Health Care Management programs at a convenient Tribeca location.
 Weekend courses and residency weeks in Rochester, NY, allow students to immerse themselves in the Simon experience while continuing to balance their careers and personal obligations.